GoogleChrome/web.dev/src/site/content/en/mini-apps/what-are-mini-apps/index.md

 ## Discovery

-Mini apps are often discovered _ad-hoc_ via branded 2d barcodes, which solves an important offline-to-online challenge, for example, getting from a physical restaurant menu to a payment mini app, or from a physical e-scooter to a rental min app.
+Mini apps are often discovered _ad-hoc_ via branded 2D barcodes, which solves an important offline-to-online challenge, for example, getting from a physical restaurant menu to a payment mini app, or from a physical e-scooter to a rental min app.
 The image below depicts an example of such a branded 2d barcode.
 It is for
 [WeChat's demo mini app](https://github.com/wechat-miniprogram/miniprogram-demo).
 When the code is scanned with the WeChat super app, the mini app launches directly.
-Super apps other than in this case WeChat typically will not recognize the barcode.
+Other super apps will typically not be able to recognize the barcode.

 <figure class="w-figure">
   <img src="2d-barcode.jpg" alt="WeChat-branded 2d barcode." width="250">